China securities body finds $166 billion error in CITIC Sec reports

-BEIJING CITIC Securities Co (600030.SS), China's biggest brokerage, overstated some of its financial derivatives by more than 1 trillion yuan ($166 billion / £103.7 billion) in monthly reports from April to September, the country's securities association said.
+BEIJING CITIC Securities Co, China's biggest brokerage, overstated some of its financial derivatives by more than 1 trillion yuan ($166 billion) in monthly reports from April to September, the country's securities association said.

 The Securities Association of China (SAC) said that CITIC reported inaccurate numbers in statistical reports on over-the-counter equity swap deals partly carried out during the summer's stock market rout.